weenleen/TamaGoDoWork/README.md

 In the next phase, our team will work on developing the **virtual pet system**.

 This requires us to:
-- Plan and design different stages of the virtual pet's growth.
+- Plan and design different stages of the virtual pet's growth
-- Incorporate virtual pet growth into the current XP system.
+- Incorporate virtual pet growth into the current XP system
-- Develop features for pet interaction and animate pet behaviour.
+- Develop features for pet interaction and animate pet behaviour
-- Add pet customization features to act as rewards for the user's progress.
+- Add pet customization features to act as rewards for the user's progress

 We plan to make use of the OpenGL ES APIs to implement many of the features in the virtual pet system.